tyler-teufel/ML-Notebooks/Notes/ChatGPT-Generated/neural_networks_gradient_descent_backpropagation.md

 ### The Sigmoid Function:
 $$\sigma(z) = \frac{1}{1 + e^{-z}}$$

-Here, \( z \) is the weighted sum of the inputs to the neuron, plus a bias term:
+Here, $z$ is the weighted sum of the inputs to the neuron, plus a bias term:

 $$z = \sum_{i=1}^{n} w_i x_i + b$$

 The sigmoid function squashes the output into a range between 0 and 1, making it useful for interpreting the result as a probability.